GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0012_withdraw-dataset-from-node-allele-frequency-beacon.md

 ```bash
 curl 'https://<yourBeaconDomain>/datasets/<id>'
 ```
-Record the dataset identifier and the deletion type (soft or hard).
-Record the dataset title only as an additional verification check.
+Take note of the dataset identifier and the deletion type (soft or hard), as you will need it later.
+Similarly, record the dataset title only as an additional verification check.
 - If the request package is complete and the dataset is found, proceed to ⏩[Step 2](#82-remove-the-dataset-from-the-beacon-database).
 - If the request package is incomplete or the dataset is not found, request clarification from the GDI Virtual Helpdesk and pause the workflow until clarification is provided.